- International Opportunities

 Students must observe the Terms and Conditions for use of University Computing and Communications Facilities.

-This general access lab is maintained by the Faculty Desktop Services Team.
-Students seeking technical support whilst working in the labs should contact Desktop Services.
+Students seeking technical support whilst working with NeW Space should contact Desktop Services.

 Monday - Friday

 7:00am - 10:00pm